Window World Reviews | Read Consumer & Contractor Opinions

 Window World Reviews

 For example, they offer the Alside Sheffield with installation for $349, which is a fantastic price.
 Other places would charge $450-$600 for the same window.
-But their $189 window is not a good window.
-They seem to be well organized but service and quality will vary on the franchise.
+But their $189 product is not a good window.
+They seem to be well organized but service and quality will vary by franchise.
 So check out the local dealer to make sure that they offer quality and have a solid reputation in the area.

 To be fair, these tactics are not inherently “wrong” since from everything I’ve heard they aren’t deceptive during their sales pitch in the home.
 They spell out everything for the homeowner when answering questions and writing up the contract.
 They are big enough that they attract good installers, even though the installer pay is not very good.
 Their approach is effective though and they sell lots of windows.

-This is their $189 window: the entry level vinyl Alside installed into a wood opening.
+This is their $189 product: the entry level vinyl Alside installed into a wood opening.

 This is what it doesn’t include: